Cover photo

 The question of scale has often dogged cooperatives, especially given that these entities are often expected to compete against traditional commercial organizations.
 Smart enjoyed rapid expansion in Belgium in the early years (from one office to eight), and has actively pursued a movement-building agenda, based on international growth.
 After opening a location in France (2007), Smart Belgium partnered with existing cooperative entities and individuals to open cooperatives in Austria, Germany, Sweden, Hungary, the Netherlands, Spain, and Italy in the span of five years, from 2015 to 2019.
 The following year, the Hungarian and Dutch experiments were put on hold, and the Netherlands foundation formally wound down in 2022.48 In the same year, Smart France was put into receivership for a brief period while the cooperative reorganised its affairs, which had seen a 26% decrease in revenue49, likely due to pandemic restrictions on theatre and performing arts productions.50 The Franco-Belgian ‘parent’ cooperative styles itself as a “cofounder, a partner, but also an investor,”51 and in its role as investor, its decisions must balance economic sustainability with the desire for social and economic change through cooperativism.
 Although these two priorities can sometimes conflict, the longevity of the Smart cooperative experiment speaks for itself.
 By providing an administrative home—and a shared community—for freelance artists, musicians, consultants, chefs, data scientists, and graphic designers52 —Smart is a remarkably resilient example of democratic workplace governance and international cooperativism in action.

-Thank you to Kate Sassoon and John Smith for your guidance and feedback, and to New Constellations for supporting this work.
-If you have any thoughts or inquiries we would love to chat.
+Thank you to Kate Sassoon and John Smith for your guidance and feedback, and to the New Constellations Mycelium Fund for supporting this work.
+If you have any thoughts, questions or would like to support our work/start a similar line of inquiry, we would love to chat.
 Reach out to us on twitter, warpcast or at hello@v6acolab.org.

 References